gxercavins/gcp-snippets/app-engine/lotto/README.md

 ## Example

-Note that the example is constructed over the official hello world sample [here](https://github.com/GoogleCloudPlatform/python-docs-samples/tree/master/appengine/standard/hello_world).
+Note that the example is constructed over the official hello world sample [here](https://github.com/GoogleCloudPlatform/python-docs-samples/tree/master/appengine/standard/hello_world) using the `webapp2` framework.

 We add a new handler for the `/lotto` endpoint: